xts/tsc/README.md

 | rax      | Input and output for operators |

 Other registers may be used but are not expected to be preserved between operations.

+### Source material

+- R. Milner, "A Theory of Type Polymorphism in Programming," 1977.
+- A. Ghuloum, "An Incremental Approach to Compiler Construction," 2006.
+- M. Grabmüller, "Algorithm W Step by Step," 2006.